r0man/eca-emacs/README.md

 ### Functions

-- `eca-chat-add-context`: Add the current function or selected lines to chat as context.
+- `eca-chat-add-context-at-point`: Add the current function or selected lines to chat as context.
+- `eca-chat-add-file-context`: Add the current file to chat as context.

 ### Variables